-- conduct of any person that adversely affects the honest performance by a public officer or public body of his or her or its functions as a public officer or public body; - conduct of a public officer or public body that constitutes or involves the dishonest performance of his or her or its functions as a public officer or public body; - conduct of a public officer or public body that constitutes or involves knowingly or recklessly breaching public trust; - conduct of a public officer or a public body that involves the misuse of information or material acquired in the course of the performance of his or her or its functions as a public officer or public body, whether or not for the benefit of the public officer or public body or any other person; or conduct that could constitute a conspiracy or an attempt to engage in any of the conduct referred to above; and if that conduct could be proved beyond reasonable doubt at a trial, amounts to:
+- conduct of any person that adversely affects the honest performance by a public officer or public body of his or her or its functions as a public officer or public body; conduct of a public officer or public body that constitutes or involves the disconstitutes of involves the disconstitutes. - conduct of a public officer or public body that constitutes or involves the dishonest performance of his or her or its functions as a public officer or public body; - conduct of a public officer or public body that constitutes or involves knowingly or recklessly breaching public trust; - conduct of a public officer or a public body that involves the misuse of information or material acquired in the course of the performance of his or her or its functions as a public officer or public body, whether or not for the benefit of the public officer or public body or any other person; or

-- an indictable offence; or

-- one of the following 3 types of common law offences committed in Victoria:

-- o perverting the course of justice

-- o attempting to pervert the course of justice

-- o bribery of an official.
+- conduct that could constitute a conspiracy or an attempt to engage in any of the conduct referred to above; and - if that conduct could be proved beyond reasonable doubt at a trial, amounts to: - an indictable offence; or - one of the following 3 types of common law offences committed in Victoria: - perverting the course of justice - o attempting to pervert the course of justice - bribery of an official.